Pre-Enrolment Information NSW Food Safety Supervisor Certificate

 Unique Student Identifier (USI)

-From 1 January 2015, anyone completing nationally recognised training throughout Australia (such as our training) is required to provide their USI number to the training organisation.
+Anyone completing nationally recognised training throughout Australia (such as our training) is required to provide their USI number to the training organisation.

 The main purpose of USI is for you to have easy access to your training records in the future.
 You can apply for your USI online, anytime.
 Creating your USI is actually very quick and easy to do.
 There is no cost for your USI.